 All licensed practical nurses in Colorado must hold at least a certificate granted by an approved nurse education program.1 A list of approved education programs, along with historical pass rates for the National Council Licensure Examination, is available on the Colorado Department of Regulatory Agencies Division of Professions and Occupations website.1

 2. Submit the Application for License By Examination – Practical Nurse.

-Applications for licensure as a practical nurse should be submitted using the Application for License By Examination – Practical Nurse form.2 The application includes an Affidavit of Eligibility form that the candidate must complete in addition to the application itself to prove that licensing requirements have been met.2 Official transcripts from the practical nursing program completed in a sealed envelope should be included with the application to avoid delays in processing.2 Note that candidates may be required to submit additional verification documents at the discretion of the Colorado Board of Nursing.2
+Applications for licensure as a practical nurse should be submitted using the Application for License By Examination – Practical Nurse form.2 The application includes an Affidavit of Eligibility form that the candidate must complete in addition to the application itself to prove that licensing requirements have been met.2 Official transcripts from the practical nursing program completed, which must be in a sealed envelope, should be included with the application to avoid delays in processing.2 Note that candidates may be required to submit additional verification documents at the discretion of the Colorado Board of Nursing.2

 3. Register to Take the National Council Licensure Examination.